|Tri-Fitness Challenges Rules and Regulations|

 Section 2 Participation and entry limitations

-1) A Tri-Fitness athlete will be entered in all four events.
+1) A Tri-Fitness Overall athlete will be entered in all five events.

-2) A Dual Fitness athlete must participate in the obstacle and fitness
+2) A Tri-Fitness athlete must participate in the Obstacle Course, Fitness

-skills (they may compete in the grace and physique), thus placing them in the Dual-Optional event.
+Skills, and True Grit; (they may compete in the grace and physique), thus placing them in the Tri-Fitness Optional event.

 Section 3 Competitors uniform